1. When can you be declared bankrupt in Italy?

 The trustee prepares the liquidation program and proceeds to make an inventory of the assets of the bankrupt.

-6. What kind of obligations do I have as a bankrupt?
+6. What kind of obligations do I have as a bankrupt in Italy?

 The bankrupt has several statutory obligations, including a duty to provide information to the trustee.